Experienced Epidural Hematoma Lawyers

 All submissions are 100% confidential.

 While blunt-force or pressure-induced trauma are the most common causes of epidural hematoma in babies, it can also be caused by a spontaneous hemorrhage, a stroke (usually the result of an infection in the amniotic fluid or maternal infertility) or a congenital defect affecting the baby’s brain or vascular system.
 Regardless of the cause, an epidural hematoma can cause permanent damage to the baby’s brain, resulting in serious, life-changing impairments.

 If you suspect that your child has suffered a birth injury as a result of a medical mistake, please contact our in-house team of medical experts for a free, no-obligation review of your child’s medical records.
-With more than 30 years of experience representing birth victims across the country, the lawyers at Janet, Janet & Suggs, LLC (JJS) can help you find out what went wrong and obtain the compensation you deserve.
+With 40 years of experience representing birth victims across the country, the lawyers at Janet, Janet & Suggs, LLC (JJS) can help you find out what went wrong and obtain the compensation you deserve.